-7. Press [CALC] to display the calculated area.
+5. Press [CALC] to display the calculated area.

-8. Press [OK] to quit area calculation and return to Meas Mode.
+6. Press [OK] to quit area calculation and return to Meas Mode.

-• It is also possible to perform area measurement by pressing [AREA] when allocated to the Meas mode screen.
+It is also possible to perform area measurement when [MENU] on page 2 of the Meas mode screen is pressed, then "Area calc" is selected without allocating the function key.